 Sourdough bread is very forgiving.
 Until it is not.
 It is never fun to cut into a loaf and find your sourdough bread is raw.

 I remember my first few loaves of bread turned out perfectly.
-Though I was intimidated by the rules of sourdough, I felt confident in the basics I had learned.
+Though I was intimidated by the rules of sourdough, I felt confident in the basics.
+After all, I had created my own sourdough starter from scratch, which is the first step to the bread baking journey!

 The end goal led me to create my Aldi sourdough bread copycat recipe.
 This recipe has a soft crust, but no sharp ear that pokes you lin the throat, a tender crumb and lots of holes for all the butter to seep into.

-During this experiment, some loaves could not be saved.
+During this experiment, I could not save some loaves.
 This makes it equal parts frustrating and can lead to doubt.
+Not to mention the extra cost of discarding a bad loaf.
 However, troubleshooting always helps!

 Reasons why your sourdough bread is raw after cooking